ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Blazelord/4th Level/Immolate.md

 - **Components**:
 	- Gesture
 - **Duration**:
-	- Concentration, up to 3 turns
+	- 2 turns.
 - **Effects**:
 	- You summon a fire mote above every creature within range.
 They must make a dexterity saving throw to avoid the fire motes.
 Upon a failure, they catch [[On Fire!]], this lasts until the psycast ends or the condition is forcibly removed.
 Upon a success, nothing happens.
 - **Upcasting:**
 	- You may upcast this psycast.
-For every 16 psyfocus spent above the normal cost for this psycast, the psycast may be concentrated on for an additional turn..
+For every 16 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional turn.